lucyparsons/OpenOversight/CONTRIB.md

 `vagrant ssh`

-You can develop from here and also access the PostgreSQL development database via:
+You can access the PostgreSQL development database via psql using:

 `psql  -h localhost -d openoversight-dev -U openoversight --password`

 with the password `terriblepassword`.

-The credentials for the testing/development set up are expected to be in a file `$PGPASS`, so set that up:
+For the webapp, the credentials for the testing/development environment are expected to be in a file `$PGPASS`, so set that up:

 `echo "localhost:5432:openoversight-dev:openoversight:terriblepassword" >> ~/.pgpass`
+`echo "export PGPASS=~/.pgpass" >> ~/.bashrc`

+In the `OpenOversight` directory, there is a script to create the database:

+`python create_db.py`

+If the database doesn't already exist, `create_db.py` will set it up and store the version in a new folder `db_repository`.
+However, if you're migrating the database, you can use:

+`python migrate_db.py`

+to generate migration scripts, then run `python upgrade_db.py` and `python downgrade_db.py` as necessary.
+Note that I followed [this tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) to set this up.

 ## Running Unit Tests